Why Effective Congestion Management is Crucial for Power Supply Stability

 When used in conjunction with existing ancillary services, SPP’s new measures should help to mitigate the impact of market volatility for power providers.
 As more renewable sources are added to the fold, these measures aim to improve reliability and offer cost savings across the market.

 As the market evolves, municipal and cooperative clients need flexible energy management solutions that account for renewables while prioritizing cost and reliability.
-Learn more about Evergy Energy Partners’ energy management solutions.
+Learn more about Evergy Energy Partners and our energy management solutions.
+Get in touch today!